fxrarz/razah/README.md

 # Razah
 <img src="images/humanoid.jpg" align="right" height="30%" width="30%" />
-Razah is a Open-Source software package for Humanoid Robots.
+Razah is a Open-Source ROS package for Humanoid Robots.
 It provides support for verbal and visual application.
-Motive of this repo is to reducing the build time of software.
+Motive of this repository is to reducing the build time of software and focus more on hardeware design.

 ## Table of content